HongshanLi/TreeDetector/README.md

 together the submasks to get the mask for the whole images.

 To preprocess the data, create a file `raw_data_path.csv` in the project root directory.
-The `raw_data_path.csv` file needs to consists of three columns.
+The `raw_data_path.csv` file needs to consist of three columns.
 Put full path of the RGBA image in the first column, full path of LiDAR image in the second column, and full path of mask in the third column.